 We have 45 places available for admission to the Reception Class and 40 places for the Nursery Class each year.

 We regularly hold ‘Open Days’ for new and prospective families.
-The next set of Open Days will take place duirng the autumn term 2023.
-We will update this page once we have organised those dates.
+The next set of Open Days took place duirng the autumn term 2023.
+We will update this page once we have organised more dates.
 In the meantime, if you would like to visit the school at any time please phone school 0161 480 2715 or email to arrange a convenient time: email@example.com

 All admissions to our school for the Nursery, Reception and ‘in-year’ admission are managed by Stockport Local Authority.